 imperfect waste and expressive craft

-design in the 21st-century confronts waste as a new creative opportunity. applying her extensive knowledge of upholstered textiles and furniture, cia experiments with waste as a provocation to reconsider off-cuts and deadstock.
+design in the 21st-century confronts waste as a new creative opportunity. applying her extensive knowledge of upholstered textiles and furniture, cia experiments with waste as a provocation.

 furniture factories are left with large amounts of textile off-cuts and yardage that may have no afterlife. a bolt of textile is typically 54” wide x 30 yards but furniture has many variables that cause excess waste. “dead stock” patterns that are out of favor also result in waste that may or may not be recyclable. opportunities exist to consider using off-cuts by design.